 - Business silos of various departments

-- Transaction data available not optimally used for any intelligence
+- Transaction data available is not optimally used for any intelligence

 - Manual and time-consuming O2C processes

-79% of companies have three or more order capture and three or more order fulfillment systems, as per the Supply Chain Management Review Order Fulfillment Survey, making gaining insight into order status, a challenging task.
+79% of companies have three or more order capture and three or more order fulfillment systems, as per the Supply Chain Management Review Order Fulfillment Survey, making gaining insight into order status a challenge.

 - Need for Analytics: In this new landscape, advanced analytics is more important than ever to inform sound business decisions.
-Good Order to Cash Analytics help you benchmark operational performance, forecast future performance/sales, and identify growth opportunities.
+With excellent Order to Cash Analytics like the Order to Cash process with Snowflake Data and Analytics, you can benchmark operational performance, forecast future performance/sales, and identify growth opportunities.

-- Single Source of Truth: What if we told you that you could drill down to exactly the piece of information you need?
-With such intelligence into your Order to Cash, a single source of truth is delivered for your complete order management process and across financial applications.
+- Single Source of Truth: What if we told you that you could drill down to the information you need?
+With Snowflake intelligence into your Order to Cash, a single source of truth is delivered for your complete order management process and across financial applications.

 - Improving Order Performance and Efficiency: You want to see the big picture, but the small details are critical too.
-You need an order to cash to address your entire business process, from order receipt through payment.
-Getting value out of the data of your Order to cash involves mapping and modelling and enabling you to analyze and improve the performance of every function in your order to cash cycle.
+You need an Order-to-Cash like the Snowflake Data Marketplace to address your entire business process, from order receipt through payment.
+Getting value out of the data of your order-to-cash involves mapping and modeling and enabling you to analyze and improve the performance of every function in your order-to-cash cycle.
 With it, you'll get insights into where costs are coming from historically and where you can make process improvements moving forward.

 - Customer Experience: Executives rely on data to make decisions, and businesses need data to make customer experience successful.
-Order to cash analytics will uncover opportunities for improvement and strengthen the bond between customer and brand.
-For example, an order tracking software solution can turn the onboarding process into an opportunity for further engagement with a business' sales funnel.
+Order to Cash process with Snowflake Data & Analytics will uncover opportunities for improvement and strengthen the bond between customer and brand.
+For example, an order-tracking software solution can turn the onboarding process into an opportunity for further engagement with a business’s sales funnel.

-You need Snowflake Intelligence to analyze and maximize your O2C data:
+You need Order-to-Cash Data using Snowflake Intelligence to analyze and maximize your O2C data:

-Snowflake is the most advanced data cloud available, supporting a wide range of data types and workloads and with a high performance, secured multi-tenant architecture.
-Snowflake masters the complexity of leveraging on-premises, hybrid clouds and other clouds – and all this with industry-standard tools and metadata, so you can get started right away.
+The Snowflake Data Marketplace is the most advanced data cloud available, supporting a wide range of data types and workloads with a high-performance, secured multi-tenant architecture.
+The Snowflake Data Marketplace masters the complexity of leveraging on-premises, hybrid clouds, and other clouds – and all this with industry-standard tools and metadata so you can get started right away.

-It offers you a single source of truth, ways to store complex data and to look across diverse data to make more strategic decisions.
-Snowflake is a complete solution for consolidating, migrating and sharing data in real-time.
+It offers you a single source of truth, ways to store complex data, and to look across diverse data to make more strategic decisions.
+Snowflake is a complete solution for consolidating, migrating, and sharing real-time data.

-- Flexibility and Adaptability: Delivered as a service, Snowflake makes it possible to collect, store and query all your diverse data to become instantly elastic and run the types of workloads you want.
+- Flexibility and Adaptability: Delivered as a service, Order-to-Cash Data using Snowflake Intelligence makes it possible to collect, store and query all your diverse data to become instantly elastic and run the workloads you want.
 It is a single unified cloud data warehouse that scales in real-time to meet your changing business needs.

-- Strong Transaction Management and Data Segregation: Snowflake applies database atomicity, consistency, isolation, and durability (ACID) properties to ensure transaction steadiness in the event of power failures, and unanticipated situations.
+- Strong Transaction Management and Data Segregation: The snowflake Order to Cash process applies database atomicity, consistency, isolation, and durability (ACID) properties to ensure transaction steadiness in power failures and unanticipated situations.

 - Highest Security and Compliance Standards: Snowflake's security and compliance standards are centered around three core pillars: complete control of data, comprehensive visibility into Snowflake usage, and advanced cybersecurity practices, using a multi-layered approach to security.

-- Metadata for Accuracy and Uniformity: A robust metadata service traverses the system in entirety.
-Create, manage, track, and audit metadata that’s connected to all your data and internal processes.
+- Metadata for Accuracy and Uniformity: A robust metadata service traverses the system.
+Create, manage, track, and audit metadata connected to all your data and internal processes.

 - Multi-pronged Storage: Snowflake’s automated data motion and tiering are enabled by machine learning algorithms that optimize for cost, performance, latency, and fast data delivery and can easily handle structured and unstructured data.
 Snowflake can automatically move your data across regions as your needs change without burdening your IT team.

-Snowflake’s cloud data platform also allows secure data sharing and interchange, enables businesses to achieve higher performance and workloads and a global imprint makes disaster recovery easy further enhancing business continuity practices.
+Snowflake’s cloud data platform also allows secure data sharing and interchange, enabling businesses to achieve higher performance and workloads.
+A global imprint makes disaster recovery easy, further enhancing business continuity practices.

-All organizations need to bring more agility and strength to their data infrastructure, and most aren't sure where to start.
-Jade Global's Snowflake experts will share how you can analyze and maximize your Order to Cash data today using the power of Snowflake's platform in our upcoming webinar.
+All organizations need to bring more agility and strength to their data infrastructure, and most need help figuring out where to start.
+Jade Global's Snowflake Order to Cash process experts will share how you can analyze and maximize your Order to Cash data today using the power of Snowflake's platform in our upcoming webinar.